-Since the beginning of time, stories could transport us to a different time and place.
+Since the beginning of time, stories have transported us to a different time and place.
 More importantly, they have the power to insert us into the story as if we are experiencing it ourselves.
 Great stories resonate with us because they share a belief or value that we embrace.
 That’s why they’re memorable and persuasive.

-Movies are a great example of powerful storytelling.
-It’s why we laugh, cry, cover our eyes, or yell at the screen when one of our values are violated.
-If you think about it, most of the information we experience in our everyday lives are in the form of a story: texts, news, sports highlights, reality shows or even a conversation with a co-worker.
+Movies are a great example of compelling storytelling.
+It’s why we laugh, cry, cover our eyes, or yell at the screen when one of our values is violated.
+Most of the information we experience in our everyday lives is in the form of a story: texts, news, sports highlights, reality shows, or even a conversation with a co-worker.

-In its purest form, a story has three most basic elements: 1. a character 2. overcoming an obstacle 3. reaching a goal.
-The same features apply when you build your business story.
+In its purest form, a story has three fundamental elements: 1. a character 2. overcoming an obstacle 3. to reach a goal.
+The same factors apply when you build your business story.

 Building a Powerful Business Story